HandsOnDataViz/book/gitbook/structure.md

 # Structure, Plugins, and Syntax
-*last updated by Jack Dougherty on February 14, 2017*
+*last updated by Jack Dougherty on March 15, 2017*

 <!-- toc -->